AustinCodingAcademy/JS211-8week-ebook/ebook-folder/workspace/resources/classOutlineTemplate.md

 Today we're going to:

 * GENERIC OBJECTIVE: *By re-engaging with previously learned knowledge and applying it to a new challenge the student will deepen their understanding and be prepared to creatively reuse these techniques in new ways.*
-* GENERIC OBJECTIVE: *After learning new content through individual presentations and exploring their uses with familiar tasks the student will gain confidence in their abilities to effectively solve new problems in the future.*

 1. Questions for Student Led Discussion
 2. Interview Challenge